+USA Softball NCAA NFHS

+Handle

-USA Softball NCAA NFHS Handle The region of the bat from the knob, not including the knob, to the start of the taper where the diameter increases.
+The region of the bat from the knob, not including the knob, to the start of the taper where the diameter increases.
 The handle will include the grip.
-3.1C The handle is the area between the knob and taper which is covered by the grip.
-It shall have a safety grip of cork, tape (not smooth, plastic tape) or composition material (commercially manufactured bat grip) 3.2.1.7.
+3.1C 3.3.1.7.
 3 The bat handle is the area of the bat that begins at, but does not include the knob and ends where the taper begins to increase in diameter.
 The handle shall have a round or oval cross-section.
+1-5-2b

+Grip

-1-5-2b Grip The handle grip region of the bat must have a grip made of cork, grip tape, or other synthetic material that is permanently attached to the bat.
+The handle grip region of the bat must have a grip made of cork, grip tape, or other synthetic material that is permanently attached to the bat.
 No bare metal, wood or composite material may be exposed in this area.
 The grip shall be not less than 6" and not more than 15" from the knob.
-Any attachment such as a molded finger grip, flare cone or choke up device must be attached with grip tape.
-Resin, pine tar or spray substances are permissible on the Barrel 3.1D The safety grip shall not be less than 10 inches (25.0cm) long and shall not extend more than 15 inches (40.0cm) from the knob.
+Resin, pine tar or spray substances are permissible on the grip region only.
+3.1D The safety grip shall not be less than 10 inches (25.0cm) long and shall not extend more than 15 inches (40.0cm) from the knob.
 It may not exceed two layers.
 If taped, it must be a continuous spiral but not need not be a solid layer.
-Resin, pine tar or spray substances placed on the safety grip to enhance the grip are permissible note grip only.
-It may not exceed two layers.
-If taped, it must be a continuous spiral but need not be a solid 3.2.1.7.
+Resin, pine tar or spray substances placed on the safety grip to enhance the grip are permissible on the grip only.
+3.3.1.7.
 The bat shall have a safety grip of cork, tape or composition material.
 The grip shall extend a minimum of 10 inches, but not more than 15 inches from the handle end of the bat.
 Slippery tape or similar material shall be prohibited.
 Rosin, pine tar or spray substances to enhance the hold are permitted on the grip only.
+1-5-2b

+Barrel

-1-5-2b The region of the bat from the Taper to the End Cap.
+The region of the bat from the Taper to the End Cap.
 The barrel region shall be smooth and round within 0.050 inches in diameter.
 3.1F The color of the barrel of the bat shall be of color(s) contrasting to the ball 3.3.1.7.
 5 The barrel is the area intended for contact with the pitch; it shall be round and smooth.
 The barrel shall be round cylindrically symmetric with a smooth contour.
+1-5-2d

+End Cap

-1-5-2d End Cap 2.10 The End Con is a rubban visual plactic an 2 2 4 0 The End Con is made of with an visual 1.5.25 The cap placed at the barrel end of the bat.
+The cap placed at the barrel end of the bat.
 The End Cap shall be permanently affixed to the bat to prevent alterations to the interior of the bat.
-It shall be affixed so that it cannot be removed by anyone other than the manufacturer without damaging or destroying the End Cap or Barrel. i3.1G The End Cap is a rubber, vinyl, plastic or other approved material insert firmly secured and permanently affixed so that it cannot be removed by anyone other than the manufacturer, without destroying it.
+It shall be affixed so that it cannot be removed by anyone other than the manufacturer without damaging or destroying the End Cap or Barrel.
+3.1G The End Cap is a rubber, vinyl, plastic or other approved material insert firmly secured and permanently affixed so that it cannot be removed by anyone other than the manufacturer, without destroying it.
 A bat made of one piece construction may not have an End Cap.
-3.2.1.8.
+3.3.1.8.
 6 The End Cap is made of rubber, vinyl, plastic or other approved material.
 It shall be firmly secured and permanently affixed to the end of the bat so that it cannot be removed by anyone other than the manufacturer without damaging or destroying it.
-A one-piece construction bat 1-5-2e
+A one-piece construction bat will not have an End Cap.
+1-5-2e